 Lewis Carroll wrote Through the Looking Glass and What Alice Found There in 1871.
-It is not so sunny as Alice in Wonderland.

 Naturally, Carroll had no knowledge of social media, but he had wit, intelligence, and imagination.
 So it is not too surprising he came up with a scene in Looking Glass that prefigures the ethereal interactions that now are our daily bread.

 The scene is from chapter 3, titled “Looking Glass Insects,” though by that point in the chapter Carroll was through with the insects (gnat, rocking-horse fly, snapdragon-fly bread-and-butterfly).

 The scene floats in out of nowhere and disappears less than 400 words later, never to be referred to again.